 But, if you miss a good Reese peanut butter cup, adding my chocolate shell recipe will make you a real treat.

 I love to use chocolate silicone molds that are small but high to create thick peanut butter fat bombs.
 If you don’t have such molds, you can use a regular ice cube tray.

 Make sure you spray oil into your tray to make it easier to release.

-Feel free to double the batch, and you are good for few months of treats.
+Feel free to double the batch, and you are good for a few months of treats.

-It is a very good way to indulge in a sweet treat without blowing your carb count or reach something you shouldn’t eat.
+It is a very good way to indulge in a sweet treat without blowing your carb count or reaching something you shouldn’t eat.

-I would recommend storing those peanut butter cups in your fridge, especially in summer, or they get very soft and will melt quickly above 30C.
+I recommend storing the peanut butter cups in your fridge, especially in summer, or they get very soft and will melt quickly above 85°F (30°C).

 If you don’t want to eat them too cold, simply wait 20 minutes after you remove them from the fridge.

 More Fat Bomb Recipes

 If you like fat bombs as a hunger-buster, you’ll love the following recipe: